pyrsia/pyrsia/docs/rfc/readme.md

 normal GitHub pull request workflow.

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Pyrsia community.
-See [when to follo this process](#when-you-need-to-follow-this-process) below.
+See [when to follow this process](#when-you-need-to-follow-this-process) below.

 #### Summary